The Shoppes at Parma: Decline and closure

 On July 6, 2011, the Parmatown's lender filed for receivership due to loan service default from RMS Enterprises, a venture formed by the founding Ratner, Miller, and Shafran families of Forest City Enterprises Inc.

 On January 4, 2012, Macy's announced the Parmatown store would close in early 2012.
 The demolition of the store began on January 29, 2014.

 On March 26, 2013, Parmatown's new owner, Phillips Edison & Co., announced that the soon-to-be-renovated Parmatown would have a new name: "The Shoppes at Parma".
 The reconstruction/renovation of the shopping center began during the summer of 2013.
 In 2014, Dick's Sporting Goods announced that in order for the 2017 mall replacement project to work, they would relocate their Parmatown store to the former Macy's spot.
 The original space was closed and demolition started in July 2015.

 On August 13, 2018, it was announced that Burlington would be filling the space left by the bankrupt Gordman's.

 On June 29, 2018, Old Navy announced they would open a store between the A.C.
 Moore Arts & Crafts, and the JCPenney's Ridgewood Drive entrance.

 In early 2020, Ace Hardware opened a store in the former A.C.
 Moore space.

 On June 4, 2020, it was announced that JCPenney would be permanently closing their doors at The Shoppes at Parma becoming the last of the former longstanding anchors of the center to leave.

-Notable businesses

-The Shoppes at Parma has some notable businesses not mentioned above, including, but not limited to:
+Shoppers World opened in the former JCPenney opened on Friday, November 26, 2021.